A Divine Search – Ezekiel 34

 11 “For this is what the Sovereign Lord says: I myself will search and find my sheep.
 12 I will be like a shepherd looking for his scattered flock.
 I will find my sheep and rescue them from all the places where they were scattered on that dark and cloudy day.
 13 I will bring them back home to their own land of Israel from among the peoples and nations.
 I will feed them on the mountains of Israel and by the rivers and in all the places where people live.
 14 Yes, I will give them good pastureland on the high hills of Israel.
 There they will lie down in pleasant places and feed in the lush pastures of the hills.
 15 I myself will tend my sheep and give them a place to lie down in peace, says the Sovereign Lord.
 16 I will search for my lost ones who strayed away, and I will bring them safely home again.
 I will bandage the injured and strengthen the weak.
 But I will destroy those who are fat and powerful.
 I will feed them, yes—feed them justice!
 Ezekiel 34:11-16 (NLT)

-Jesus is the fulfillment of Ezekiel’s prophecy.
-When His hour of suffering had come, He was ready to go to the cross to lay down His life as a sacrifice to remove the sin that creates an insurmountable chasm between God and Man.
-He came in love for all His sheep because there was no other way for them to succeed – we are helpless without Him.
+Jesus is the fulfillment of Ezekiel’s prophecy – the Good Shepherd.
+When His hour of suffering had come, Jesus was ready to go to the cross to lay down His life as a sacrifice to remove our sin, sin that creates an insurmountable chasm between God and people.
+He came in love for all of His sheep, because there was no other way for us to succeed – we are helpless without Him.

 14 “I am the good shepherd; I know my own sheep, and they know me, 15 just as my Father knows me and I know the Father.
 So I sacrifice my life for the sheep.
 16 I have other sheep, too, that are not in this sheepfold.
 I must bring them also.
 They will listen to my voice, and there will be one flock with one shepherd.